aquariumbio/pydent/docs/_sources/user/examples.rst.txt

     Primer

-Find OperationType where name="Transfer to 96 Well Plate"
+Find OperationType where name="Transfer to 96 Well Plate".
+The method will return an array where the conditions are true.

 .. testcode::